dijkm88/ms1/README.md

 [View the website in GitHub Pages](https://dijkm88.github.io/ms1/ "Milestone 1 Michael Dijk")

 This is a project for a family member, who has recently started her own business in Manicure and Facial treatments (Make-up, skin care).
-She wanted a professional looking website, that would show to her (potential) customers that she's knowledgable, be able to showcase her previous work through a gallery, a source for new customers, a booking page or section, and a link to her social media accounts.
+She wanted a professional looking website, that would show to her (potential) customers that she's knowledgable, be able to showcase her previous work through a gallery, become a source for new customers, it has a booking page or section, and a link to her social media accounts.

-With the creation of this website, we've not only achieved the goal of the client, but exceeded it, by offering her customers and new customers the ability to sign up for her newsletter.
-The newsletter can be used for special occasions i.e. holiday periods, where people in general want to look at their best, also, when there are new treatments available, or new products that she wants to offer her new and current customers.
+With the creation of this website, we've not only achieved the goal of the client, but exceeded it, by offering her customers and new customers the ability to sign up for her newsletter when booking an appointment.
+The newsletter can be used for special occasions i.e. holiday periods, where people in general want to look their best, also, when there are new treatments available, or new products that she wants to offer her new and current customers.

 ## UX ##
 - - - -
 ### For what users is this site created ###
-Users of the site will be generally more leaning towards women, but not limited to, who are into nail care, and make up art / skin care, and would be between the age of 18 – 60s.
+Users of the site will be generally more leaning towards women, but not limited to, who are into nail care, make up art and skin care, and would be between the age of 18 – 60s.

 ### Why is this site so special? ###
-For users and potential customers, to be able to book appointments, look at a gallery of work done previously, generate leads by offering a newsletter for sending discounts to the e-mail, so customers could then book an appointment.
+For users and potential customers, to be able to book appointments, look at a gallery of work done previously, generating leads by offering a newsletter which can serve multiple purposes, increase revenue by offering discounts, and informing customers of new upcoming products.

 Linking in with Social Media: YouTube, Facebook, Twitter, Pinterest, and this way also have an increased brand-awareness, as customers could give reviews on here as well.